hardiksa/torqueOLD/docs/validators/governance/best_practices.md

      - voters should understand the value of what you're providing in a simple way
    - your reasons for selecting this plan
    - your motivation for delivering this solution/value
-4. Funding - amount and denomination proposed eg. 5000 EVMOS
+4. Funding - amount and denomination proposed eg. 5000 TORQUE
    - the entity controlling the account receiving the funding
    - consider an itemized breakdown of funding per major deliverable
    - consider outlining how the funds will be spent